DeepIntoStreams/UnitaryDevInversion/README.md

 ## Introduction

 This repository is the official implementation of the paper "On the determination of path signature from its unitary development".
-The file "run_distance.py" is for the experiments on development-based models, \emph{i.e.}, RPCFD, OPCFD and PCFD[[1]](#1).
+The file "run_distance.py" is for the experiments on development-based models, i.e. RPCFD, OPCFD and PCFD[[1]](#1).
 The file "run_sig_mmd.py" is for the experiments on signature-based mmds[[2]](#2).

 ## Environment setup